raspberrychris/paddleboardmaster/content/post/paddle-boarding-vs-kayaking.md

 ### Mobility and freedom to move around

 Some people like a SUP for their the mobility.
 For example if you can't sit for long periods of time then you may find a Kayak is not the right choice for you, in this way the Paddleboard wins every time, if you want to move about then

+## Why do people like Kayaks?

+With a Kayak you do get a certain degree of storage space.
+Most kayaks (but not all) provide considerably more storage than paddleboards.

+## Paddleboarding or Kayaking: Which one is right for you?